otaviojava/money-api-book/en/chapter2_3.md

 * The method “**of**” with a number and the `CurrencyUnit`.
 * The method “**zero**” with a `CurrencyUnit`.
-* The method “**ofMinor**” with a long and a `CurrencyUnit`.
-The `long` will take the cents and convert them using the currency fraction digits, for example, 200 cents is two dollars.
+* The method “**ofMinor**” with a `long` and a `CurrencyUnit`.
+The `long` will take the cents and convert them using the currency fraction digits, for example, 200 cents becomes 2 dollars.